BasirS/mhcXmta-datathon_project/README.md

 ---

-**Together, we're making public transportation more equitable for all New Yorkers!🎉**
+**Together, we're making public transportation more equitable for all New Yorkers!**